atits23/Car-Rental-System/README.md

 # Car-Rental-System
-esign a Car Rental System in C++ using Object-Oriented Programming, operated via the command line.
+Design a Car Rental System in C++ using Object-Oriented Programming, operated via the command line.
 The system should:

 Track which cars are rented by each customer or employee.